 I tried to visit the Lome museum but it was closed, and after visiting the big marche, there wasn’t much else to do in town (except enjoy being out of Chad).
 So I hopped on a bus and went north to Kara, the gateway city to the Tamberma Valley.
 I met up with three Belgian volunteers and we hired a car and driver for the day to take us to see the traditional villages out in the hinterland.
-Very interesting architecture, but it made me sad to see the way the people live in the village- they seemed really malnourished and out of step with the world- and not in a good way.
+Very interesting architecture, but it made me sad to see the way the people live in the village- they seemed really malnourished and out of step with the world- and not in a good way, just listless and unprepared for the world around them.
 The next day, the four of us had the same taxi driver take us to the Burkina Faso border (a seriously bad road).
 After paying a whopping $190 for my visa, I entered Burkina and the four of us got a bus to Ougadougou.
-We arrived late at night and they invited me to stay with them at a friend’s house that night.
+We arrived late at night and they invited me to stay with them at a friend’s unfinished house that night.
 We slept under the stars in what was to become a surprisingly chilly night!

 The next day I dropped off my passport at the Ghana embassy for a visa, and took off for Bobo-Diolasso.
 I liked it better than Ouga- a bit quieter, more manageable.
 But both cities have this quality of a dusty, dirty, run-down city.
 I guess nothing on the edge of the Sahara desert stays pretty looking for long.
 I loved my little guest house, Villa Bobo, and sampled some great cuisine, especially a totally delicious local yogurt with honey.
 Mmmm.
 Had it three times.